mhoward91/algomon/0. Big O & Data Structures/big_o.md

 ---
 - The number of steps depends exactly on input size
 - looping through a linear data structure a constant amount of times
-- Going through array/linked list, two pointers, tree/graph traversal, stack/queue, some greedy types
+- Going through array/linked list to find an element, two pointers, tree/graph traversal, stack/queue, some greedy types
 - printing is O(n)
 - Typically n less than 10 ^ 6
 #### O(k log(n))